SergiuDina/secure-chat-app/README.md

 The communication between server and client is of type TCP full duplex.

-The communication is secured by using AES (Advanced Enryption Standard).
+The communication is secured using AES (Advanced Enryption Standard).
 For the key exchange between clients I used Diffie-Hellman with elliptic curves, more precisely Curve25519.

 ## Usage